maxenglander/www/_posts/2015-04-16-deployments-and-rollbacks-with-aws-and-python.md

 Compiling a package locally produces artifacts in, typically, the package folder, `/tmp`, and whatever paths installation artifacts occupy.
-Re-running a `./configure; make intall` produces new artifacts, in a sense, but over- writes the previous ones, thus capping the total artifact count.
+Re-running a `./configure; make intall` produces new artifacts, in a sense, but over-writes the previous ones, thus capping the total artifact count.

-Because of the way AWS EC2 instances are created, on the other hand, a deploy process could easily proliferate instances unless care is taken to ensure that resources created during previous, aborted deploys are shutdown.
+Because of the way AWS EC2 instances are created, on the other hand, a deploy process could easily proliferate instances unless care is taken to ensure that resources created during previous, aborted deploys are cleaned up.

 (Why produce new artifacts instead of just deploying to the same set of instances over and over?